 By 1927, the members decided additional clubs were very much needed in neighboring communities.
 They promoted the startups of the Fairview and Northeast Garden Clubs, and were requested to help open clubs in Franklin, Bradford, and Oil City, Pennsylvania, and in Westfield, New York.
 By the early 1930’s Carrie T had won statewide gardening awards and was recognized as one of the outstanding clubs in Pennsylvania.
 In 1937 they won a gold medal given by the PA State Federation of Garden Clubs for distinguished work in civic, horticulture, & conservation fields, and for their organization of Junior Gardeners programs.

-In the 1940’s the club helped encourage the planting of of over 12,000 Victory Gardens, and in 1952 Mrs. E.R.
+In the 1940s, the club helped encourage the planting of over 12,000 Victory Gardens, and in 1952 Mrs. E.R.
 Behrend, a charter member of Carrie T, gave her estate to Penn State University for the establishment of the Behrend College Campus.
-The garden club planned an arboretum at the campus, and in 1955 began planting 25 varieties of crab apple trees, 69 trees in all.
+The garden club planned an arboretum at the campus and in 1955, began planting 25 varieties of crab apple trees, 69 trees in all.
 Today there are over 200 different species of trees, including the state trees of all 50 states.

-Since then, Carrie T members have establishd gardens at the Erie Zoo & Asbury Woods Nature Center, and gifted the city with the Labyrinth at LEAF.
+Since then, Carrie T members have established gardens at the Erie Zoo & Asbury Woods Nature Center and gifted the city with the Labyrinth at LEAF.

 In April of 2009, the garden club was formally inducted into the prestigious Garden Club of America.
-The vision and perserverance of our founders has continued throughout our 84 year history.
+The vision and perseverance of our founders have continued throughout our 98 year history.